dmhuehol/SAI-ESM/README.md

 # SAI-CESM
 Repository for code analyzing stratospheric aerosol injection model (SAI) output utilizing the Community Earth System Model (CESM).
 This code utilizes output from the following modeling experiments:
 1. [Geoengineering Large ENSemble (GLENS)](https://www.cesm.ucar.edu/projects/community-projects/GLENS/), consisting of 21 RCP8.5 Control runs and 21 G1.2(8.5) Feedback runs where SAI is used to target 1.2 Celsius above preindustrial against the RCP8.5 forcing
-2. Assessment of Responses and Impacts of Solar Climate Intervention on the Earth System (ARISE), consisting of 10 G1.5(2-4.5) runs where SAI is used to target 1.5 Celsius above preindustrial with a SSP2-4.5 scenario
+2. Assessing Responses and Impacts of Solar climate intervention on the Earth system with stratospheric aerosol injection (ARISE-SAI), consisting of 10 G1.5(2-4.5) runs where SAI is used to target 1.5 Celsius above preindustrial with a SSP2-4.5 scenario
 3. CMIP6 CESM2-WACCM SSP2-4.5, which functions as the ARISE control with 5 members spanning 2015-2100
 4. CESM2-WACCM Historical, which extends the ARISE control back in time to 1850